 For this research, the authors surveyed 166 employers before and after they interviewed a pool of nearly 700 candidates.
 One of the key questions they put to participants was how long it took during the interview for them to make a decision about potentially hiring the candidate.

 Some of the participants did admit to making snap decisions about their interviewees.
 Approximately 5 per cent of hiring decisions were made within the first sixty seconds of the interview.
 Just under 30 per cent were made within five minutes.
 This doesn’t leave candidates much time to impress potential employers or become memorable enough to stand out amongst other potential hires.

 Fortunately, most of the participants in the survey said that they took at least five minutes before passing judgment on a candidate.
 Some couldn’t decide on the spot at all.
 Almost a quarter of them, 22.5 per cent, said that they had not made up their mind by the end of the interview and had to decide later.

-The majority of interviewers, 52 per cent, said that they made their decision whether or not to hire a candidate somewhere in between five and fifteen minutes of meeting them.
+The majority of interviewers, 52 per cent, said that they made their decision whether or not to hire a candidate somewhere in between 5 to 15 minutes of meeting them.

 Longer job interviews are better

 It can be a bad sign for your chances of getting hired if your job interview lasts less than 25 or thirty minutes.
 If the employer has already made the decision not to hire you early in the interview, then they don’t have much incentive to spend a further half hour discussing your skills and work history.

-On the other hand, if within that initial 5-15-minute window when most employers make a decision, the employer is leaning in your favour, then they will be motivated to spend more time asking you the more in-depth questions to confirm their choice.
+On the other hand, if within that initial 5 to 15-minute window when most employers make a decision, the employer is leaning in your favour, then they will be motivated to spend more time asking you the more in-depth questions to confirm their choice.

 Interestingly, the more experienced the participants were at hiring, the less time they took to make a decision.
 Those participants who were newer to interviewing took the most time to make up their mind about a candidate.